WTP-Studios/The-Infinity-Project/README.md

 [Click here to see the same repository in Coding](https://theblockscn.coding.net/public/PoHaiFriend-FromGithub/PoHaiFriend-FromGithub/git/files)
 ("Coding" is a code hosting platform like Github.
 But Coding must pay.
 Github is free.
 But Coding have free version and I use free version.)

+I am Chinese, so the commit message all are Chinese.